 At 16 millimeters, it’s wide enough that you don’t need a screen facing you to know that you’re in the frame and that you frame yourself properly.

 It’s wide enough to show everything you want in the background.

 So, let’s talk about building an image quality to list off a few specs.

 It’s a super sharp lens, and corner sharpness is pretty good.

-The vignetting isn’t that bad; the build is pretty incredible, like a complete metal construction; it’s lightweight and great for vlogging the sizes.
+The vignetting isn’t bad; the build is pretty incredible, like a complete metal construction.
+It’s lightweight and great for vlogging the sizes.

 It’s not large, but it’s not tiny.
 It’s dust and moisture-resistant but not weather-resistant.

-I would wager to say that it’s excellent for dry landscapes and real estate interior shots, and real-world videography.
+I would wager to say that it’s excellent for dry landscapes, real estate interior shots, and real-world videography.

 But the part where I care about more, I use this thing solely for vlogging and establishing wide shots of locations.